webpack/webpack-cli/CONTRIBUTING.md

 ### Setup with npm

-* Install the dependencies and bootstrap the packages:
+* Install the dependencies and link them:

  ```bash
 npm install